-Application to Host: The NCS requires an Application to Host post-season contests.
+Application to Host: The NCS requires an application to host post-season contests.
 Specific facility requirements are necessary for each sport.
-The Application to Host may be filled out generically by the AD at the beginning of the year for all sports the school is willing to host playoff contests OR coaches may bring a specific Application to Host to the NCS seeding meetings.
-There is a NCS protocol about which schools are eligible to host various rounds once playoff seeding is complete.
+The application to host may be filled out by the AD at the beginning of the year for all sports the school is willing to host playoff contests or coaches may bring a specific application to host to the NCS seeding meetings.